KhawajaAhmed/QuarterBack_Ratings/README.md

 - `rating_calculation.py`: Calculates the passer rating for quarterbacks.
 - `modeling.py`: Creates, fits, and compares models.
 - `main.py`: Orchestrates the workflow by calling functions from the other modules.

+## Important Note on Data and Findings
+This project was originally conducted as part of a college analysis on QB ratings.
+Due to privacy reasons, the original dataset used in the project is not included here.
+Instead, this repository features sample data sourced from Kaggle, which closely follows the format and conventions of the original dataset.

+As a result:
+The findings and visualizations in this repository are derived from the sample data and may differ from the conclusions in the original analysis.
+The code and report templates are consistent with the original work, providing a framework that can be adapted to other similar datasets.

 ## Getting Started